A citizens’ assembly. A curatorial match making project across words, intention and representation.

-Presented as the closing ceremony of the 2017 Melbourne Fringe Festival in the Northcote Town Hall, CONGRESS will take the form of a ritualised performance experience; providing opportunity and audience to those that may not be represented in the current political system, showcasing how easy it is parallel inclusivity and diversity.
+Presented as the closing ceremony of the 2017 Melbourne Fringe Festival in the Northcote Town Hall, CONGRESS takes the form of a ritualised performance; providing opportunity and audience to those that may not be represented in the current political system.
 CONGRESS presents a democratic counterpoint; a creative action that encourage citizens to participate, to agitate, to inspire change and transformation.

-Closing event of the 2017 Melbourne Fringe Festival with Darebin Arts.
-Northcote Town Hall – Sunday 1 October at 5.00pm.
+Closing event of the 2017 Melbourne Fringe Festival – Darebin Arts, Northcote Town Hall.

 Lighting / Sound Design: Nick Roux.